Skip to main content

 "A"

-Note that the clauses of IF/THEN/ELSEIF/ELSE/ENDIF are evaluated in order, so the result for the first true condition encountered is used, regardless of the rest of the conditions.
+The clauses of IF/THEN/ELSEIF/ELSE/ENDIF are evaluated in order, so the result for the first true condition encountered is used, regardless of the rest of the conditions.
 The ELSE result value is only used if all the conditions are false.
-For example:

 CODE